T4mmyJS/CommandManager/README.md

 <h1>Constructor Usage</h1>
 Inside your constructor, construct a BaseCommand with `super()`.
 The first (optional) argument is the permission.
 Leave blank for everyone to use the command without a specific permission.
 The second argument is whether to allow console (boolean), and finally the last is whether to require OP status to execute the command (boolean).

-Hopefully this makes everyone's lives easier, and thanks for reading!
+<h3>Hopefully this makes everyone's lives easier, and thanks for reading!</h3>